Student Loan Debt by Race

 Student loan repayment plans typically establish a regular monthly payment.
 It may be based on a percentage of their income and/or the size of their remaining debt.
 Lower monthly payments mean a higher ultimate cost due to interest rates.

-• American Indian and Alaska Native student borrowers owe the highest monthly payments.
+• Black and Asian student borrowers owe the highest monthly payments.

-• Native Hawaiians and Pacific Islanders are the most likely to have monthly payments of less than $100.
+• American Indians and Native Alaskans are the most likely to have monthly payments of less than $250.

 Student Loan Debt Impact by Race